groundsgg/.github/cla.md

 ## 3. License Grant

-By submitting a Contribution, you grant Scelus Development a perpetual, worldwide, irrevocable, royalty-free, non-exclusive license to:
+By submitting a Contribution, you grant Scelus Development (Lukas Jost) a perpetual, worldwide, irrevocable, royalty-free, non-exclusive license to:

 - use,
 - reproduce,